 Like any other computer, a microcontroller has to have input ports to detect action by a user, and output ports through which it expresses the results of its programs.
 The metal pins or contact points on a microcontroller are the inputs and outputs.
 Other devices, like light, heat, or motion sensors, motors, lights, our sound devices, are attached to these pins to allow the microcontroller to be sensitive to the world and to express itself.
 A microcontroller also requires power connections and communications connections, just like any other computer.

-Figure 4 shows an Atmel microcontroller with its pins labelled.
+Figure 4 shows an Atmel (now owned by Microchip) microcontroller with its pins labelled.
 You can see which ones are general purpose input and output (GPIO), which ones are for power and communications, and which ones have specialty functions as well, the most common of which is analog input.
 For more on the typical functions of a microcontroller, see the Microcontroller Pin Functions page.

 There are several different types of microcontrollers.
 The simplest have very little program memory, only one or two GPIO pins and no specialty functions.
-These might only cost a fraction of a dollar a piece, in large quantities.
-Slightly more capable ones will have more memory, more GPIO pins and will include specialty functions as well.
+These might only cost a fraction of a dollar apiece in large quantities.
+Slightly more capable ones will have more memory, more GPIO pins and will include specialty functions as well, such as dedicated pins for particular communications protocols.
 The Atmega328 processor that’s at the heart of the Arduino Uno is one of these processors.
-You can buy these processors for a few dollars a piece in quantity.
+The SAMD21 at the heart of the Nano 33 IoT is its more modern cousin.
+You can buy these processors for a few dollars apiece in quantity.
 More powerful than those are the controllers that have connections to interface to a display screen, like those in your mobile phone.
 These might cost several dollars, or tens of dollars.
 The more memory, processing power and input/output ports that a microcontroller has, the more expensive it tends to be.

-The line between microcontrollers and operating system computers is getting blurry these days, so it helps to understand types of programs that different devices might run in order to understand the difference.
+The line between microcontrollers and operating system processors is getting blurry these days, so it helps to understand types of programs that different devices might run in order to understand the difference.